-Prior to mobilizing to the field, we evaluated aerial imagery and topography of the Project area, including high-resolution topographic data and orthophotographs with 1.5-ft precision provided to the project by PhotoSat (2019).
-We also inspected Google Earth imagery from 1992 to 2019.
-Specifically, we evaluated these data for topographic and tonal lineaments that could be evidence for possible active faulting.
-We identified no lineaments in Tertiary or younger deposits associated with mapped traces of the Ransome, Dripping Spring, or other unnamed faults in the Project area.
-We did, however, identify an approximately 1-km-long, north-south-trending topographic and tonal lineament located near waypoints WP-09 through WP-13 (Figures 12 and 13).
+The approximate extents of our desktop evaluations are shown in Figure 11.
+Desktop evaluations were performed at various scales ranging from approximately 1:10,000 to identify gross or obvious features in the landscape, to 1:5,000 or more in selected areas.
+Specifically, data for topographic and tonal lineaments were evaluated that could be evidence for possible active faulting.
+No lineaments in Tertiary or younger deposits associated with mapped traces of the Ransome, Dripping Spring, or other unnamed faults in the Project area were identified.
+We did, however, identify an approximately 1-km-long, north-south-trending topographic and tonal lineament in the PhotoSat (2019) data located near waypoints WP-09 through WP-13 (Figures 12 and 13).
 This lineament is not coincident with any previously mapped fault, but we inferred that if the lineament is a fault, then it would have to be steeply dipping to vertical based on its linear trace that crosses moderate- to high-relief topography.
+Our field observations of this lineament are described in Section 4.2 below.